Lucas-Masaba/my_portfolio/README.md

-# mobile-version-portfolio-skeleton
+# mobile-version-portfolio

-> A skeleton of a mobile version of a portfolio
+> A mobile version of a portfolio

 ![screenshot](./pics/screenshot.png)